bluefroguk1/empire-dump/content/Wiki/Magic Items/Binding Threads.md

 "Perhaps no masks to be worn in your shop in future?
 Or may I advise retaining the services of a [[Bravo|bravo]]?" added the other, as he emptied the contents of small drawers, bowls and bags into a sack.
 [[The Door|The door]] shook with three hammering blows as a long-haired woman in the hood of an Imperial [[Thief-taker|thief-taker]] crashed in.
 "Halt in the name of [[The Empire|the Empire]]!"
 "Really?
-Or will it be you who halts..." said one of the robbers as he took guard.
+Or [[Will|will]] it be you who halts..." said one of the robbers as he took guard.
 Thrust and parry, riposte and beat.
 Glassware crashed to the floor and tables of stock were over-turned as the two circled and probed.
 In a flurry of blows, the advantage of short blade and rod versus long sword in a confined space was clear.
 With a final balestra and lunge, the [[Thief-taker|thief-taker]]'s defences were pierced.
 She stood rooted to the spot, blood oozing from her shoulder.
 "Murder is such a foul word, and its penalty so severe...
 But that's simply a scratch, and with a lead of ten heartbeats?
 I doubt you'll catch us..."
 The other booted the back door of the shop, and the pair were away...
 An alleyway, shortly afterwards
 Panting a little, the pair removed their masks and stripped off their gaudy outer garments, revealing serviceable leathers underneath.
 Emptying the sack onto the alley-floor, one counted measures and ingots, while the other unfolded cloaks.
 "Do you know, that feels better already.
 Back to our true selves.
 Time for a holiday, I believe.
-Some Company will be hiring, of a certainty.
+Some Company [[Will|will]] be hiring, of a certainty.
 Shall we to a low tavern, the sort frequented by fighters and those who like to think of themselves as such?"
 "To start a [[Fight|fight]], and see who's watching?"
 "Indubitably."
 "The Cozido?"